Where to Stay in Malaga First Time: Best Areas

 The beautiful Blue Flag beach offers a peaceful atmosphere, perfect for days relaxing on the sand, topping up your tan, or having fun in the water.
 This 1,200 meters long and 45 meters wide beach has dark sand, and a palm tree-lined seafront promenade.

 There are also beach facilities like sunbeds, beach umbrellas, hammocks, parasols, sailing equipment, a children’s playground.
-You can also find Real Club Mediterráneo de Málaga, Spain’s oldest yacht club, next to the beach.
+The Real Club Mediterráneo de Málaga, Spain’s oldest yacht club, is located next to the beach.

 Meanwhile, there are also a few authentic Malagan sights you can see, such as a bullfighting ring, some stunning churches, and the Museum of the Heritage of Malaga which has more than 4,000 pieces of artifacts, documents, artworks, paintings, and sculptures.